-Part of the Capital Gardens chain, Neal’s Nurseries is actually the largest garden centre in central London, and is ferociously well-stocked.
-You’ll be able to nab everything from pots to barbecues, and seeds to garden furniture here, on a spot which has hosted a nursery garden since 1850.
+Part of the Capital Gardens chain, Neal’s Nurseries is – in their own words – “the largest plant centre within Central London”.
+We might argue against the ‘central’ part of that sentence, but the place sure is ferociously well-stocked.
+You can grab everything from pots to barbecues, from seeds to garden furniture, and more, on a spot which has hosted a nursery garden since 1850.

 Life without plants is like a day without sunshine, but at Sunshine Garden Centre, you’ll get a restorative blast of both.
 Another multiple award-winning garden centre – including the crown of the UK’s Best Independent Garden Centre – Sunshine Garden Centre is renowned for top-notch customer service.
 Having nearly three acres of plant-filled space probably doesn’t hurt either…

 📍 Durnsford Road, N11 2EL.